awsdocs/aws-client-vpn-administrator-guide/doc_source/what-is.md

 AWS provides commands for a broad set of AWS offerings for those who script in the PowerShell environment\.
 For more information about getting started with the AWS Tools for Windows PowerShell, see the [AWS Tools for Windows PowerShell User Guide](https://docs.aws.amazon.com/powershell/latest/userguide/)\.
 For more information about the cmdlets for Client VPN, see the [AWS Tools for Windows PowerShell Cmdlet Reference](https://docs.aws.amazon.com/powershell/latest/reference/)\.

 **Query API**
 The Client VPN HTTPS Query API gives you programmatic access to Client VPN and AWS\.
 The HTTPS Query API lets you issue HTTPS requests directly to the service\.
 When you use the HTTPS API, you must include code to digitally sign requests using your credentials\.
-For more information, see the [Client VPN API Reference]()\.
+For more information, see the [AWS Client VPN actions](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/OperationList-query-cvpn.html)\.

 ## Limitations and rules of Client VPN<a name="what-is-limitations"></a>